katccat/Instrumet-Redesign/README.md

 `netlify.toml` sets `command = "npm run build"` and `publish = "dist"`.
 Connect the repo in Netlify and it builds on push.
 No adapter is required for a fully static site.

-## Conventions

-- No em dashes anywhere (copy, comments, or code).
-Use parentheses, colons, semicolons, or separate sentences.
-- Sans-serif only (Inter), self-hosted via `@fontsource-variable/inter`.
-No serif or monospace.
-Numeric-heavy text uses `.tabular` (`font-variant-numeric: tabular-nums`).
-- Motion is subdued: the only flourish is the hero Ken Burns effect, which respects `prefers-reduced-motion`.